-The Battle at Lake Regillus demonstrates the military discipline demanded of Romans from a very early date.
+The course of the Battle at Lake Regillus reveals the strict military discipline demanded of Romans from a very early date and finalized the rejection of the kings.

 At the Lake Regillus Battle, the Romans were led by a dictator, A. Postumius Albus, with Titus Aebutius as master of the horse, and helped by the mythological twins, the Dioscuri, Castor and Pollux, on horseback.
 For their help, following the victory, the Romans dedicated a temple to them in 484 B.C.